kronostechnologies/graphql-framework/src-docs/docs/configuration.md

 ## Custom context

-It will become quite essential to provide a custom context object to the GraphQL framework.
-A custom context includes element that are agnostic to the framework, but that are still needed to make your application work correctly.
+Needs arise to pass information through the framework back to your business logic.
+A custom context includes elements that are agnostic to the framework, but that are still needed to make your application work correctly.
 For example:

 * The authentication context
 * Core services context (database, logging)